CodeForPhilly/laddr/README.md

 # laddr

 Laddr -- pronounced "ladder" and named after the essential tool for fire brigades -- is an online homebase for your local [Code for America Brigade](http://brigade.codeforamerica.org).
-It is designed to be cheap-to-host and easy-to-hack platform for civic hacking groups to maintain an online precense and automate support for their real-world operations.
+It is designed to be cheap-to-host and easy-to-hack platform for civic hacking groups to maintain an online presence and automate support for their real-world operations.

 ## Getting started